prkumar/uplink/docs/source/user/serialization.rst

 tells Uplink how to convert the HTTP response into your expected return type.

-To this end, the :py:class:`uplink.loads` class has various methods for defining deserialization strategies for different formats.
-For the above example, we can use :py:meth:`uplink.loads.from_json`:
+To this end, we can use :py:meth:`uplink.loads.from_json`:

 .. code-block:: python

+   from uplink import loads

     @loads.from_json(User)
     def user_loader(user_cls, json):